blocto/flow-event-scraper/src/README.md

 # Flow Event Scraper

-This project demonstrates how to use FCL to scrap event from flow block.
+This project demonstrates how to use FCL to scrap event from Flow block.

 ## Getting Started